gimler/guzzle-description-loader/README.md

 ## Installation

-If you are using Composer, and you should, just reference the plugin in your composer.json file:
+If you are using Composer, and you should, just run the following command:

 ``` sh
 composer require "gimler/guzzle-description-loader"